testcontainers/testcontainers-go/docs/modules/index.md

 ### ContainerRequest options

-In order to simplify the creation of the container for a given module, `Testcontainers for Go` provides with a set of `testcontainers.CustomizeRequestOption` functions to customise the container request for the module.
+In order to simplify the creation of the container for a given module, `Testcontainers for Go` provides with a set of `testcontainers.CustomizeRequestOption` functions to customize the container request for the module.
 These options are:

 - `testcontainers.CustomizeRequest`: a function that merges the default options with the ones provided by the user.
 Recommended for completely customising the container request.
 - `testcontainers.WithImage`: a function that sets the image for the container request.